 - 1. City Oil Field Inc. Plastic to Oil Business; and - 2.
 Proton Technologies Canada Inc. clean hydrogen production.

-The Board expects both technologies over time to develop into standalone divisions of the Group.
+The Board expects both technologies over time to develop into standalone divisions of the Group although the clean hydrogen project has currently been deprioritised.

 Plastic to Oil Business